BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 ### Fallback Plan

-Even though Yeti testbed does not have large-scale network, but for research purpose, it is worth considering and preparing a fallback plan, in case any unforeseen problem which cause very serious failures and can not be solved by (temporarily) disabling DNSSEC validation for small group of validating resolvers.
+Even though Yeti testbed does not have large-scale network, but for research purpose, it is worth considering and preparing a fallback plan, in case any unforeseen circumstances occur which cause very serious failures and can not be solved by (temporarily) disabling DNSSEC validation for small group of validating resolvers.

-According to the milestones in the experiment schedule, the beginning of Phase A(slot 2) and Phase B(slot) 4 are the two failure points where fallback may be happen.
+According to the milestones in the experiment schedule, the beginning of Phase A (slot 2) and Phase B (slot 4) are the two failure points where fallback may happen.

-*  If a problem arises during the slot 2 when VeriSign ZSK is Pre-publised in the Yeti root zone, the fallback plan is to simply un-publish that VeriSign ZSK from Yeti root zone, and continue sign with the current Yeti ZSK (one DM's ZSk).
+*  If a problem arises during the slot 2 when VeriSign ZSK is Pre-publised in the Yeti root zone, the fallback plan is to simply un-publish that VeriSign ZSK from Yeti root zone, and continue signing with the current Yeti ZSK (one DM's ZSk).
 The experiment will be postponed for looking into what's wrong.
-*  If a problem arises during the slot 4 when IANA's RRSIGs (DS/NSEC) are included replacing the RRSIG signed by Yeti ZSK, The fallback plan is simply to revert to signing NSEC RR and TLD's DS with Yeti ZSK.
-The VeriSign Key is still published in the root zone until some decision made to remove it.
+*  If a problem arises during the slot 4 when IANA's RRSIGs (DS/NSEC) are included replacing the RRSIG signed by Yeti ZSK, the fallback plan is simply to revert to signing NSEC RR and TLD's DS with Yeti ZSK.
+The VeriSign Key is still published in the root zone until some decision is made to remove it.

-Note there may be other corner cases which is not obvious right now.
+Note that there may be other corner cases which are not obvious right now.
 So it is worth doing the monitoring at high alert and report any issue ASAP.

 ## What to Measure

-As a Yeti experiment generally we should capture the events of weird and failure with sufficient information to diagnose the events. logs and captured packets will be helpful.
+As a Yeti experiment, generally we should capture weird and failing events with sufficient information to diagnose them.
+Logs and captured packets will be helpful.
 Specific to PINZ, there are mainly two expected events worth of measuring:

 ###1) DNSSEC validation failure

 In lab test, we tested as a black box to check the RCODE of DNS response to query with DO bit.
 We also recorded the DNSSEC log to demonstrate whether it worked or not.
-So Yeti resolver operators can monitoring in that way.
-If anything weird they can report the event to [Yeti discuss mailing list](mailto:discuss@lists.yeti-dns.org) with descriptions of the event and DNSSEC log.
+So Yeti resolver operators can monitor in that way.
+If anything weird happens they can report the event to [Yeti discuss mailing list](mailto:discuss@lists.yeti-dns.org) with descriptions of the event and DNSSEC log.

 ```
 31-May-2017 15:46:49.278 dnssec: debug 3: validating net/DS: starting